Bylaws of the

 Sec.
 4. It shall be the duty of the First Vice-President (and the Second Vice-President in his absence) to perform all duties of the President during the absence of the President.
 Both Vice-Presidents shall serve as members of the Executive Committee during their term of office.

 Sec.
 5. The Executive Director shall be the chief executive of the Association and be responsible for all management functions.
 He shall direct all activities of the Association contracted by the Board of Directors and shall be responsible to the Board.
 His duties include but are not limited to hiring the necessary staff to perform the work of the Association, terminating them, setting their compensation within the approved budget, establishing their job titles and duties, supervising their performance and delegating management responsibilities to them as shall be in the interest of the Association.
-He shall complete an accurate record of all meetings of the Board of Directors and Executive Committee.
+He shall complete an accurate record of all meetings of the Board of Directors.
 He is expected to recommend plans of work, arrange programs and conduct the routine business of the Association.
 He shall see that all instructions and policies of the Board of Directors and Executive Committee are carried out within the confines of the contracted scope of work.

 Sec.
 6. The Sergeant at Arms shall be responsible for the orderly behavior of the members and shall enforce the orders of the President.